flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Mastodon upgrades

-- Link to existing upgrade procedures here.
+- #todo Link to existing upgrade procedures here.
+  - Those we found in the [[twg]].
   - Mastodon Official.
   - Those gotten from our predecessors :)

 ## Recurring update schedule